Thursday, January 9, 2020 | 7:30 pm at Imperial Ballroom, Beaver Run & Resort Conference Center in Breckenridge, CO

 If you love craft beer, you must come have dinner with us!
-The 2017 events will be a tremendous treat.
+The 2020 events will be a tremendous treat.
 The original weekend event was suggested by Sam Calagione of Dogfish Head Craft Brewery, and much ado has been made of them by our guests.
 The celebrity beer pairing dinners show off the ultimate flexibility of beer with food.

-As varied as the Calibration Dinner is consistent, the Traditional Brewmasters’ Dinner is hosted by different celebrated brewmasters each year, showcasing their portfolios of fantastic beer.
+The Traditional Brewmasters’ Dinner is hosted by different celebrated brewmasters each year, showcasing their portfolios of fantastic beer.
 Two brewmasters are invited to be the Big Beers Featured Brewmasters annually, to co-host this amazing dinner and to offer an educational seminar on a topic of their choosing.
 All Big Beers dinners feature one beer from each brewery for each course, resulting in a “double-beer pairing” dinner of elevated culinary complexity and commentary by both hosts throughout the evening.

 Now that you are familiar with this year’s Hosts, here’s an overview of the Dinners themselves: The format of the Big Beers Festival Brewmasters’ Dinners is rather unique.
 They are “double” beer pairings in the full sense of the term.
 The chef for each dinner is challenged to design a menu around the creations that the Brewmasters offer.
 Each course features one beer from each brewery, therefore considerably more difficult than a single pairing for each.
 And Chef is pairing five courses for each dinner, which makes for an incredible beer adventure as well!